GoesToEleven/golang-spellcheck/README.md

 # Next steps

 1. Improve spell checker
-i. refactor, packages, more robust code, etc
+  1. refactor, packages, more robust code, etc
 1. Create a grammar checker

 This is all from chatGPT - for inspiration: